 The Top 10 Thai Restaurants in Las Vegas

 I love Thai food.

 It’s reasonably healthy and it’s delicious.
-Thai food also is affordable, especially when considering the rich diversity of fresh ingredients and quality of care which goes into preparing each meal.
+Thai food also is affordable, especially when considering the rich diversity of fresh ingredients and quality of care that goes into preparing each meal.
 For slightly more than the cost of a hamburger and fries (gag reflex!), many Thai restaurants offer affordable lunch specials which are far better for you, taste good, and include lots of variety.
 Lunch specials often run $7-10.
 Dinners usually cost only a few dollars more.
 Talk about a bargain.

 A new Thai restaurant seems to open up here in Las Vegas just about every week.
 According to one estimate, there are more than 200 Thai-themed restaurants in the city.
 No other ethnic food has enjoyed such a rapid rise in popularity, not just here in Las Vegas, but just about everywhere across America.
 Twenty years ago, only a handful of Thai restaurants existed.
 Now, many American tastes are just as familiar with Pad Thai and Pad See-Ewe as pizza and fried chicken.